-Tinybird is the industry-leading real-time data platform.
+Tinybird is the industry-leading real-time analytics platform.
 With Tinybird, developers and data teams can harness the power of real-time data to quickly and cost-effectively build real-time data analytics and the applications they power.

-Use Tinybird to ingest data from multiple sources at streaming throughput, query and shape that data using the 100% pure SQL you already know and love, and publish your queries as low-latency, high-concurrency REST APIs to consume in your applications.
+Use Tinybird to ingest data from multiple sources at millions of events per second, query and shape that data using the 100% pure SQL you already know and love, and publish your queries as low-latency, high-concurrency REST APIs to consume in your applications.

 Tinybird is a force multiplier for data teams and developers building real-time data analytics.
-Here are the factors that influence Tinybird’s position as the top real-time data platform in 2023.
+Here are the factors that influence Tinybird’s position as the top real-time analytics platform in 2023.

 - Performance.
 Performance is critical when it comes to real-time data platforms.
 Tinybird is a serverless platform built on top of ClickHouse, the world’s fastest OLAP database for real-time analytics.
 Tinybird can handle massive volumes of data at streaming scale, supports a wide array of SQL joins, offers materialized views and the performance advantages they offer, and still maintains API latencies under a second for even very complex queries and use cases.